About This Program

 Student Voices: Viktoria Yudchits '18

-A brief conversation with Viktoria Yudchits '18 - a dual biology / philosophy major with a minor in chemistry - about how her experience at Utica College and her volunteer work in Kenya helped solidify her plan to become a pediatrician.
+A brief conversation with Viktoria Yudchits '18 - a dual biology / philosophy major with a minor in chemistry - about how her experience at Utica University and her volunteer work in Kenya helped solidify her plan to become a pediatrician.

 Student Voices: David Cooney